 According to Think with Google, a striking 63% of users are willing to make purchases from apps that provide relevant product recommendations, tailored to their interests and preferences.

 Remember that the journey of app personalization is a lasting one.
 Allow users to customize their experience by choosing favorite topics, setting preferences, and more.
-By giving users a feeling of control over their experience, you deepen their connection to the app.
+By giving users a feeling of control over their experience, much like an Instagram user curates their own feed, you deepen their connection to the app.

 Use notifications wisely